bparanj/crystal/electronics/experiments/queue/capacitor-series.md

 This experiment allows you to visualize how connecting capacitors in series affects total capacitance and charging/discharging behavior, which is valuable in understanding circuit design and component selection.

-Here’s a simple experiment you can set up in Tinkercad to demonstrate the behavior of two capacitors connected in series.
+Here’s a simple experiment to demonstrate the behavior of two capacitors connected in series.

-### Objective
 To show that when two capacitors are connected in series, the total capacitance is lower than that of either capacitor alone, and to observe how this affects the charge and discharge time in an RC circuit.

-### Components Needed in Tinkercad
+### Components

 1. Breadboard
 2. DC Power Supply (e.g., 9V battery)
 3. Two capacitors (e.g., 100 µF each)